-Latics welcome Stevenage to Boundary Park for a Sky Bet League Two fixture on Easter Friday (3pm KO).
+Latics welcome Stevenage to Boundary Park this weekend as they continue their Sky Bet League Two campaign (3pm KO).

 Latics wins: 3